Simone Dinnerstein

-Education
+Early life and education

 Dinnerstein was born in New York, United States to a Jewish family.
 She is the daughter of Renee and Simon Dinnerstein.
 She studied in the pre-college program at the Manhattan School of Music with Solomon Mikowsky.
 At age 15 she auditioned in London with Maria Curcio, a student of Artur Schnabel – on this trip she also met her future husband, Jeremy Greensmith – and at age 18 she dropped out of The Juilliard School of Music to study in London with Curcio for six years.
 She later attended Juilliard and was a student of Peter Serkin.

 Career

 Goldberg Variations

-When in 2007 the Telarc label released the self-financed recording of Johann Sebastian Bach's Goldberg Variations (Telarc CD-80692), her career was "launched into the stratosphere", with the album outselling The White Stripes on Amazon.com.
+When in 2007 the Telarc label released her self-financed recording of Johann Sebastian Bach's Goldberg Variations (Telarc CD-80692), her career was "launched into the stratosphere", with the album outselling The White Stripes on Amazon.com.
 In its first week of commercial release, the recording was at No.1 on the Billboard classical music CD sales chart.
 The disc appeared on a number of “Best of 2007” lists, including those of The New York Times, the Los Angeles Times, The New Yorker, Time Out New York, several radio stations, iTunes “Editor’s Choice Best Classical,” Amazon.com Best CDs of 2007, and Barnes & Noble's Top 5 Debut CDs of 2007.

 Subsequent work

-To follow up on her success, Dinnerstein recorded a recital live at the Berlin Philharmonie, on November 22, 2007.
+Dinnerstein recorded a recital live at the Berlin Philharmonie, on November 22, 2007.
 The program included Aaron Copland's "Piano Variations," and Anton Webern's “Variations" – neither of which was to be included on the concert CD.
 She next focused on three Bach-related works to be included on the CD, Bach's French Suites No. 5 in G (BWV 816); the premiere recording of Twelve Variations on a Chorale by J. S. Bach by the American composer Philip Lasser (b.
 1963), and the Piano Sonata no. 32, op.
 111, by Beethoven (with a first movement that makes extensive use of fugal textures reminiscent of Bach).
 The recording was released by Telarc on August 26, 2008.

 In addition to her solo recital work, she has been a featured guest artist at the Bard Music Festival.
 In addition, she has appeared as a chamber musician in performances of contemporary music, including works of Yehudi Wyner and Ned Rorem.

 Dinnerstein has toured as piano soloist with the Dresden Philharmonic and Czech Philharmonic.
 She has performed with the Jerusalem Symphony Orchestra, the Stuttgart Radio Symphony Orchestra, the New Jersey Symphony Orchestra, New York City's Orchestra of St. Luke's, the New York Philharmonic, and the Absolute Ensemble.

+In 2015 and 2017, she performed with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.